rgj40q/laughing-succotash/doc.md

     * *un homine __verem__ odoret comin roses* 'A true man smells like roses.'
     * *le vivenda __inim__ francie laborioset* 'The life in France is hard-working.'
 * *-f*, subadverb type B
-    * *le homine essir bone multem __assef__* 'The man is so very good.'
+    * *le homine essit bone multem __assef__* 'The man is so very good.'
     * *elle volit tentir le vivenda __inif__ francie* 'She wants to try the life in France.'
 * *-p*, subsubadverb type B
     * *le homine essit bone rarem multef __assatisep__* 'The man is pretty much exceptionally good.'

 ## §2.9

 APPOSITIVE is a secondary noun, which describes the same thing as a main noun.
-It is derived from verb with meaning 'also/while being the one who \[verb\]s'.
+It is derived from verb with meaning 'while being the one that \[verb\]s'.
 It is often translated as adjective in English.
 There are two additional flavours of it: subappositive and subsubappositive, which are used on lower levels of sentence.
 * *-l*, appositive
     * *me incontrit un homine __bonel__* 'I meet a good man.'
     * *me incontrit un homine __exil__ francie* 'I meet a man from France.'